Welcome to Earth Expeditions – this site is all about Exploration, Adventure Travel and Wildlife from around the World.

-However, the unexpected twist in fate that had led me to this situation gave me something really special; time to experience the rainforest and its wild inhabitants closely.
+However, the unexpected twist in fate that had led me to this situation gave me something really special; time to experience the rainforest and its wild inhabitants in close proximity.

-The sounds of the rainforest were enchanting to me; from eerie bird calls to the singing of tree frogs accompanied by the percussion like clicking sounds of the insects; waking up to the loud growls of Howler Monkeys at dawn fast became my natural alarm call.
+The sounds of the rainforest were enchanting to me; from eerie bird calls to the singing of tree frogs accompanied by the percussion like clicking sounds of the insects and waking up to the loud growls of Howler Monkeys at dawn fast became my natural alarm call.

-I watched the behaviour of the animals in the area and realised that they too had their daily routines; a group of White Faced Capuchin Monkeys would habitually pass by my hut, moving from tree to tree at around 4pm followed closely by a group of Howler Monkeys.
+Watching the behaviour of the wildlife in the area I realised that they too had their daily routines; a group of White Faced Capuchin Monkeys would habitually pass by my hut, moving from tree to tree at around 16:00 hours followed closely by a group of Howler Monkeys.